 3. PORK BUN (TIM HO WAN)

-are Tim Ho Wan virgins no more.
+My good friend Bobby and I are Tim Ho Wan virgins no more. |

 Now for sure you have somehow heard of how Tim Ho Wan had been branching out here in Hong Kong and abroad (as the latest one recently opened in the Philippines) because of the great demand for pork bun from the fans.
 3 pork buns literally just costs HK$19 to be exact but it's more than rewarding once the robust flavor of the barbecue pork melts with the sugary coated pork bun in your mouth.